F5CodeGuru/asm241consolidated/module8/lab1/lab1.rst

 *Hint: Take a look at the Application Security > Content Profiles > XML Profiles* *The Default profile is applied to all http and https requests*

+4. Turn intercept back to off and close Burp Suite.
+Then return to your firefox settings and change the proxy settings back to "No Proxy"